Alex-Kyp/array-sorting-algorithms/README.md

 # Sorting Algorithms for Beginners
-We implement 3 sorting algorithm for integer arrays
+We implement 3 sorting algorithm for integer arrays.

 ## Bubble Sort